 The White House was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in October 1992.

-Also view White House Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
+Also view the White House Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.